jimjimovich/chef-ubuntu-desktop/cookbooks/facebook/README.md

 # Add Facebook as an Epiphany web application

 This cookbook will create an Epiphany browser web application for each user on the system.
+This allows you to keep Facebook in a separate browser for security and time management reasons.

 The MIT License (MIT)